stolle42/Tutorials/kubernetes/introduction.md

 ```
 kubectl run hellopod --image=nginx
 ```
 `kubectl` is our kubernetes handle.
-We need it for basically every kubernetes command.
+Get used to it, we need it for basically every kubernetes command.

 `run` is the command we need to launch a pod.